ngokhoa1202/cs-note/programming/javascript/vanilla-javascript/module/CommonJS.md

 ```

 # File format
-- Node.js treats the following file formats as CommonJS modules:
 - Files with a `.cjs` extension.
 - Files with a `.js` extension when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"commonjs"`.
 - Files with a `.js` extension or without an extension, when the nearest parent `package.json` file doesn't contain a top-level field [`"type"` or there is no `package.json` in any parent folder.
 - Files with an extension that is not `.mjs`, `.cjs`, `.json`, `.node`, or `.js`
 	- when the nearest parent `package.json` file contains a top-level field `"type"` with a value of `"module"`, those files will be recognized as CommonJS modules only if they are being included via `require()`
 - If the exact filename is not found, then Node.js will attempt to load the required filename with the added extensions: `.js`, `.json`, and finally `.node`.
 When loading a file that has a different extension (e.g. `.cjs`), its full name must be passed to `require()`, including its file extension (e.g. `require('./file.cjs')`).
 # Module wrapper
 - Before a module's code is executed, Node.js will wrap it with a function wrapper.